Geometric noise spectrum in interferometers: Spectrum of light ray quantum fluctuations

-The following is a standard textbook computation widely used in gravitational wave interferometry \cite{fundamentals_nodate, maggiore_gravitational_2007}.
-It has recently been the focus of a new analysis in the context of quantum gravitational noise \cite{li_interferometer_2023, carney_response_2024, Lee:2024oxo} which we present in a way that is suitable for the quantum analysis later.
-We introduce linear perturbations around Minkowski background
+The following is a standard textbook computation widely used in gravitational wave interferometry \cite{fundamentals_nodate, Maggiore:2007ulw}.
+It has recently been the focus of a new analysis in the context of quantum gravitational noise \cite{li_interferometer_2023, Carney:2024wnp, Lee:2024oxo} which we present in a way that is suitable for the quantum analysis later.
+Consider linear perturbations around Minkowski background

-where $\kappa_c:= \sqrt{32 \pi G_N}$, is chosen for future convenience.
-Here it acts as an order-counting parameter.
+where $\kappa_c:= \sqrt{32 \pi G_N}$.
 We are looking for deviations in the elapsed proper time for the beamsplitter between the emission and arrival of the light ray.
 Our strategy is to calculate the time delay in temporal gauge $h_{ab}^{(t)}$ defined by $h^{(t)}_{ab}t^b = 0$, and then restore gauge invariance by constructing the diffeomorphism that maps into the temporal gauge.
-In temporal gauge, the timelike geodesics are such that their tangent vector is $t^a$ at all order, and therefore, we only need to look for corrections to the null geodesics.
+In temporal gauge, the timelike geodesics are such that their tangent vector is $t^a$ at all order, and therefore, we only have corrections to the null geodesics.